-Unlike so many of our other adventure trips, we woke up at a comfy 8am.
-We had time to get ready and eat breakfast before being picked up by our guide to begin our next hiking adventure, a two day hike through the minority villages and rice terraces north of Guilin.
+Unlike so many of our other adventure trips, we woke up at a comfy at 8 AM.
+We had time to get ready and eat breakfast before being picked up by our guide to begin our next hiking adventure, a two-day hike through the minority villages and rice terraces north of Guilin.

 ~ View from the house we had lunch in ~

 Once we had eaten our fill, finished our conversations and bid our farewells, we set off through the village and into the hills.
 We would be hiking for the next 2 hours to the Dazhai Village where we would be spending the night and given another chance to interact with the locals.